core-wg/oscore/draft-ietf-core-object-security.md

 To prevent accepting replay of previously received notifications, the client may perform the following procedure after boot:

-* The client rejects notifications bound to the earlier registration, removes all Notification Numbers and re-registers using Observe.
+* The client forgets about earlier registrations, removes all Notification Numbers and re-registers using Observe.

 # Processing {#processing}